codewithemma/dictionary-app/README.md

 # Dictionary App

-This project is a dictionary app that allows you to search for words and get their definitions, synonyms, antonyms, examples, and pronunciation. .
+This project is a dictionary app that allows you to search for words and get their definitions, transcription, examples, and pronunciation. .

 ## Demo